The Facts. Period.

 • A 2021 study showed that 14% of college-attending women had experienced period poverty in that year; an additional 10% experienced it every month.

-• Period.law is fighting to abolish the tax on menstrual products levied in dozens of states.
+• Period.law is fighting to abolish the tax on menstrual products levied in many states.

 Worldwide Period Facts